 You and a mate have come up with a brilliant idea that you reckon will be a great business venture.
-So, you set up a company — you both own 50% of the company as shareholders and are appointed as directors.
-You know each other well and you want to get the business up and running as soon as possible.
-There’s no need for a Shareholders Agreement — it’s just a formality, right?
+So, you set up a company – you both own 50% of the company as shareholders and are appointed as directors.
+You know each other well and want to get the business up and running as soon as possible.
+There might be a temptation to think that a Shareholders Agreement is just a formality, but in 2025 it’s more important than ever to have one in place.

 Key Terms

-A shareholder is an owner of a company.
-They are in control of the company and have the power to elect directors.
+A shareholder is an owner of a company who exercises control and has voting rights, including the power to elect directors.

-It is also helpful to understand the distinction between your company’s Constitution and a Shareholders Agreement
+It is also important to understand the distinction between your company’s Constitution and a Shareholders Agreement:

-• A Company Constitution lays the ground rules for how the company will operate (such as what the director’s powers and duties are, how to hold meetings and vote)
+• A Company Constitution sets the operating rules for the company, including the powers and duties of directors, meeting procedures, and voting arrangements.

 Resolving Shareholder Disputes

-So, what happens if a dispute arises between shareholders?
-Let’s explore what happens for 50/50 shareholders and minority shareholders.
+So, what happens if a dispute arises between shareholders in 2025?
+Let’s explore the dynamics both for 50/50 shareholders and for minority shareholders in today’s business landscape.

 Resolving Disputes Between 50/50 Shareholders

-You may be surprised to find out that you can’t force your friend – or any other shareholder – to sell their shares just because there has been a disagreement.
+You may be surprised to learn that you generally cannot force a shareholder to sell their shares simply because there’s been a disagreement.
+That’s why it’s crucial to have predetermined resolution mechanisms set out in your legal documents.

 Explore Negotiation

-If neither you or the other shareholder wishes to continue operating the business, there are two main options:
+If neither shareholder wishes to continue operating the business together, there are two main options:

 1. Splitting the business’ assets

-2. Selling shares (this can be from one shareholder to the other, to a third party, or back to the business)
+2. Selling shares (this may involve one shareholder selling to the other, transferring shares to a third party, or arranging for a company buy-back)

 Splitting The Business’ Assets In A Shareholder Dispute